Pancreatic Cancer and New-Onset Diabetes

 Imaging tests might be ordered to get a picture of the inside of the body.
 This might include a CT scan, MRI, ultrasound or another type of imaging test.
 You may need more than one type of imaging test.

-Your provider may also order a biopsy tissue sample for further testing if a tumor is found or tissue looks suspicious.
+Your provider may also order a biopsy tissue sample for further testing if a tumor is found or the tissue looks suspicious.

 Treating Pancreatic Cancer